Kowsi/Robo_Advisor-Amazon_Lex/README.md

     | age              | AMAZON.NUMBER        | How old are you?                                                          |
     | investmentAmount | AMAZON.NUMBER        | How much do you want to invest?                                           |

-4. **Create the custom Slot** : The `riskLevel` custom slot will be used to retrieve the risk level the user is willing to take on the investment portfolio; create this custom slot as follows:
+4. **Create the Custom Slot** : The `riskLevel` custom slot will be used to retrieve the risk level the user is willing to take on the investment portfolio; create this custom slot as follows:

     * **Name:** riskLevel
     * **Prompt:** What level of investment risk would you like to take?